Meet the Team

 Usha has a background working with non-profit healthcare organizations and comes by her interest in food security through many years of volunteering at the Lexington Food Pantry.
 After 12 years at the Jimmy Fund Clinic at Dana-Farber and 2 years at a community health center, Usha decided to make a career change to focus on addressing food insecurity.
 She is passionate about building resilient, sustainable food systems that can provide access to healthy food for everyone.
 Usha holds a Masters in Public Policy from the Kennedy School at Harvard University and has a wide range of experience including fundraising, financial management, organizational development and as a small business owner (she was a florist).
 She serves on the board of the Lexington Food Pantry and is a member of the Health and Research Council at the Greater Boston Food Bank.
 She has lived in Lexington for over 20 years and finds balance in her life by gardening, cooking, traveling with her son and hanging out with her many pets. |

-Dylan Frazier, Director of Strategy
+Dylan Frazier, Director of Operations & Strategy

 Dylan's been keen on amplifying our work since 2014.
 He's been working in and studying food systems for more than a decade.
 His experience includes growing, harvesting, post-harvest processing, distribution and retailing food.
 This experience comes from working as a lobsterman in the Gulf of Maine, milking dairy cows, growing and harvesting organic vegetables, and managing the quality assurance and food safety programs for a national produce processor.
 Dylan graduated from Saint Joseph's College of Maine where he studied Environmental Science, Philosophy and Business.
-He earned his master’s degree in sustainability and environmental management, with a focus on sustainable food systems, through the Harvard University Extension School in 2016, and was certified in Food Hub Management by the University of Vermont in 2017.
+He earned his master’s degree in Sustainability and Environmental Management, with a focus on Sustainable Food Systems, through the Harvard University Extension School in 2016, and was certified in Food Hub Management by the University of Vermont in 2017.
 He's also a certified Wilderness First Responder and is certified in HACCP for food safety. |

 Management Team

-Courtney Mussell, Human Resources Manager
+Courtney Mussell, Senior Human Resources Manager

 Courtney has been exposed to the restaurant industry since she was a child.
 Around age 10, she stood on a milk crate to reach the cash register in her parent’s deli, ringing up customers for fresh coffee and sandwiches.
 Since then her passion for food and cooking has only grown, but she was also fascinated by buildings, interior architecture, and art.
 After earning a Bachelor of Science in Interior Design, Courtney began working at high-end design firms in the Boston Area.
 Meanwhile, she was volunteering for the Boston Area Gleaners and Back on my Feet, an organization that combats homelessness through running.
 She developed a passion for nutrition and well-being, and a significant interest in how to minimize the process of getting food from farms to our plates.
 She soon decided to make a career change and joined the Boston Area Gleaners Team with great enthusiasm and excitement to learn about local farming and how to get fresh produce to families efficiently.
 She recognized that the Boston Area Gleaners perfectly brought together the two ideas that she wanted to pursue – helping underserved communities and working with local food.
 She believes that everyone should have access to healthy food, and since joining the Gleaners, she has continuously been inspired by our team and volunteers. |

-Matt Crawford, Data Systems Manager
+Matt Crawford, Senior IT Manager

-Matt’s specialty is making sure that all of our systems are in place so that we can accomplish our mission of creating food equity in the Boston area.
-Specifically, he designs, manages, and onboards new technology systems to ensure accurate and efficient data tracking across all of our programs.
-He began working with us in 2013, and has held many different roles over the years, including Gleaning Coordinator and Distribution Manager.
+Matt’s specialty is making sure that all of our technology systems are in place so that we can accomplish our mission of creating food equity in the Boston area.
+They design, manage, and onboard new technology systems to ensure accurate and efficient data tracking across all of our programs.
+They began working with us in 2013, and have held many different roles over the years, including Gleaning Coordinator, Distribution Manager, and Truck Driver.
 Matt holds a degree in Spanish and Human Geography from St. Michael's College in Vermont.
-He also holds a Permaculture Design Certificate from Sowing Solutions in Shelburne Falls, MA.
+They are a Certified Salesforce Administrator and also hold a Permaculture Design Certificate from Sowing Solutions in Shelburne Falls, MA.
 Matt has worked with many other food access organizations and businesses in the Boston area, including Neighborhood Produce in Somerville, Food For Free, and Waltham Fields Community Farm.
-He maintains a can-do approach to increasing community involvement in food issues, while directly improving food access in the Boston area. |
+They maintain a can-do approach to increasing community involvement in food issues, while directly improving food access in the Boston area. |

-Annie Broad, Boston Food Hub Sales Manager
+Annie Broad, Senior Food Hub Manager

 Annie is a Massachusetts native and was born and raised in Framingham and educated in Boston at Northeastern University where she studied Environmental Studies and International Affairs.
 She has spent the past nine years in the food industry and brings to the Gleaners a diversity of experiences including working on a 3-acre vegetable farm, spending a year as an AmeriCorps VISTA at a backyard gardening organization, in addition to managing regional sales for a natural foods distributor, organic salad brand, and most recently a local procurement software start-up.
 She currently lives in Hudson with her husband, Ben, and 11-year old pup, Jonah. |